paintparty/fireworks/README.md

   ;; :theme "Monokai Light"
   ;; :theme "Monokai Dark"
-  ;; :theme "Universal Neutral" ; works with both light and dark bg
+  ;; :theme "Universal Neutral" ; works with both light and dark bg }

-  ;; set to true if your terminal doesn't support truecolor ;; :legacy-terminal? false
-  }
 ```

+Fireworks automatically checks the color support level of the environment and
+will use truecolor (16m colors) for level `3`, or 8bit (x256) for level `2`.
+If
+color level `1` is detected, a black & white theme ("Universal Neutral") is used.

 Most terminal-emulators support truecolor (16m colors).
-If your terminal does not, then you definitely will want to set the `:legacy-terminal?` option to `true`.
 You can check support by pasting this into your terminal:

 ```
 echo -e "\033[1;38;2;255;0;0mRED\033[0m \033[1;38;2;0;255;0mGREEN\033[0m \033[1;38;2;0;0;255mBLUE\033[0m \033[1;38;2;255;255;0mYELLOW\033[0m"
 ```

 If the words in the resulting output are not colored red, green, blue, and yellow, then your terminal does not support truecolor.

+You can explicitly set the color level support by setting the
+`:supports-color-level` config option to `1`, `2`, or `3`.

 <br>